Mike Gibbins: Badfinger

 After the success of "Come and Get It", Badfinger enjoyed success with hit songs "No Matter What", "Day After Day", and "Baby Blue".
 From early on, Gibbins began to contribute songs to the albums, despite often being overshadowed by the compositions of the other members, particularly Ham.
-Gibbins briefly left the group in 1972 to record a solo album with friends in Wales, but abandoned the project to return to Badfinger.
-Gibbins wrote "It Had to Be" for the album No Dice, "Cowboy" for the album Ass, "My Heart Goes Out" for the self-titled album of 1974, and the songs "Your So Fine" and the first half of the medley "In the Meantime/Some Other Time" for the album Wish You Were Here.
-With the exceptions of "It Had to Be" and "Your So Fine", Gibbins also contributed lead vocals on his songs.
 He also composed and sang the originally unreleased songs "Loving You" (from the unreleased sessions for the album Straight Up), "Rockin' Machine", and "Back Again" (from the unreleased album Head First).
 All of these recordings have now been issued on CD.

 During his tenure with Badfinger, Gibbins - along with the other members of the band - contributed musically to the George Harrison album All Things Must Pass, and played at The Concert for Bangladesh.
 While working on All Things Must Pass, producer Phil Spector recognized Gibbins' talent at playing the tambourine, earning Gibbins the nickname "Mr. Tambourine Man" after the Bob Dylan song.

-After Pete Ham's suicide in 1975, Badfinger broke up and Gibbins found work as a session drummer in Wales.
+After Pete Ham died by suicide in 1975, Badfinger broke up and Gibbins found work as a session drummer in Wales.
 One of the more notable songs that Gibbins played on during this time was "It's a Heartache" by Bonnie Tyler.

-In 1978, Joey Molland and Tom Evans reunited as Badfinger.
-They contacted Gibbins, who flew to Los Angeles to record for the album Airwaves, but after disagreeing with its producer, Gibbins walked out of the sessions and was replaced by a session drummer.
-Gibbins did not participate in the final Badfinger album, Say No More.

-After Evans and Molland split in 1982, Gibbins joined Evans and Bob Jackson to create another Badfinger to rival that of Molland.
-Gibbins soon quit, and Evans committed suicide in 1983.
+After Evans and Molland split in 1982, Gibbins joined Tom Evans and Bob Jackson to create another Badfinger to rival that of Molland.
+Gibbins soon quit, and Evans died by suicide in 1983.
 A year later, Gibbins, Jackson, and Molland toured as Badfinger for a brief period.